NilayGhosh901/-Supply-Chain-Management-Dashboard/README.md

 # Project Overview

- The objective of this project is to create a comprehensive Supply Chain Management (SCM) Dashboard using Tableau.
-This dashboard will help monitor and optimize various aspects of the supply chain, including inventory levels, order fulfillment, supplier performance, transportation efficiency, and overall supply chain costs.
+ This project aims to create a comprehensive Supply Chain Management (SCM) Dashboard using Tableau.
+This dashboard will help monitor and optimize various aspects of the supply chain, including inventory levels, order fulfilment, supplier performance, transportation efficiency, and overall supply chain costs.

 # Step 1: Data Preparation
 Ensure your data sources cover the following metrics: